 Quality record management is a crucial tool to keep any business running smoothly.
-Over the past few years, companies have put an emphasis on their record protocols in an effort to optimize productivity.
-While the industry has made great strides, some companies have fallen victim to poor record management.
+Over the past few years, companies have emphasized their record protocols to optimize productivity.
+While the industry has made great strides, some companies have fallen victim to and become an example of poor record management.
 Penalties for failing to have your record management up to par can become very costly.

 The penalties can come in the form of government sanctions, or even worse, cybercrime.
 Poor record management opens the door to everything from phishing to ransomware, and the list goes on and on.
 Although the government fines can be hefty, you’d be grateful not to have your business data fall into the hands of criminals.

 Cybercrime has become an epidemic as of late.
-With the rise of remote work, and hybrid offices, it has put many companies in the crosshairs of sophisticated cybercriminals.
-In fact, a recent study suggests that 83% of employees find the way their companies handle documents to be antiquated.
+The rise of remote work, and hybrid offices, has put many companies in the crosshairs of sophisticated cybercriminals.
+A recent study suggests that 83% of employees find the way their companies handle documents to be antiquated.
 That same study also suggests that 73% of employees plan to continue working in a remote or hybrid environment.

-Record management doesn’t just refer to the way documents are stored and distributed.
+Records management doesn’t just refer to the way documents are stored and distributed.
 It also applies to how those documents are accessed and handled.
-This could mean anything from weak or reused passwords, to unsecured emails and communications.
+This could mean anything from weak or reused passwords to unsecured emails and communications.

-In even more recent news, both Bank of America and Morgan Stanley will be paying out more than $200 million dollars each for record keeping infractions.
-These penalties mostly account for unsecured emails and devices that employees used to communicate.
+In even more recent news, both Bank of America and Morgan Stanley will be paying out more than 200 million dollars each for record-keeping infractions.
+These penalties mostly account for unsecured emails and devices that employees use to communicate.
 This just goes to show that having a plan in place is more than essential.
 Although it wasn’t foreign hackers this time, the penalties are enough to put a serious dent in even the wealthiest pockets.
 This makes the $4.4 million paid out by Colonial Pipeline seem like a paltry sum.

-In addition to educated staff members, consider taking your business paperless.
+In addition, consider taking your business paperless.
 Reducing paper not only helps with environmental concerns, it also gives you much greater control of your documents.
 With cloud services or document management systems, you can limit who has access to what, and when.
 You can also add privileges like sharing, editing, and printing.
-With cloud services in particular, you can often grant or deny access remotely.
+With cloud services, in particular, you can often grant or deny access remotely.
 It’s a great way to make your security measures one step easier.

-Record Nations is always researching and speaking with industry professionals to stay on the forefront of technology.
-Check back often for updates, and interviews with various tech experts.
-Experts agree that education is the first step in preventing cybercrime.
+Record Nations is always researching and speaking with industry professionals to stay at the forefront of technology.
 Let us help you on your quest to find the best in tech management, data management, and your storage needs.
 Start the process by filling out the form, using the live chat button, or giving us a call at (866) 385-3706.